Effective Property Checking

 We need to determine what counts as an “irrelevant” action in this situation.
 Since I’ve made up this database API for the example, I don’t want to get too bogged-down with inventing possible operations, so I’ll stick to adding and removing.

-We justified the generalisation from newDB
+We justified the generalisation from newDB to

-by claiming that existing values for
+initialDB by claiming that existing values for

-shouldn’t prevent our value
+key shouldn’t prevent our value from being

 found, so by the same logic any additions made after our

-shouldn’t make a difference either (regardless of
+value shouldn’t make a difference either (regardless of

 what key they use).

-We can check this by introducing a free variable extra
+We can check this by introducing a free variable extra,

 containing a list of key/value pairs: